 After running your website for a few years, your knowledge of SEO is likely far better than it was when you started.
 However, chances are those pages you wrote when you were new to optimization are still hanging around and their lower quality can harm your site’s overall authority.

 Basic SEO steps that you follow now (like optimizing images, linking, and tagging) might have seemed otherworldly back then.
-After aligning your new content to Google’s best practices, go back and update your old pages with everything you’ve learned.
+You must align your new content to Google’s best practices and go back and update your old pages with everything you’ve learned.

 This is another project that won’t get solved overnight — especially if your weak SEO pages have poor content — but you can identify some easy wins (like using H-tags and adding specific keywords) that will boost your SEO value.
 Refreshing old content can also be a signal to search engines that you care about what users will find if they land on that page, which can improve your overall quality score.